lindbrook/packageRank/README.md

 The rank is “nominal” because it’s possible that multiple packages will have identical numbers of downloads.
-As a result, a package’s nominal rank (but not its rank percentile) will sometimes be affected by it
+As a result, a package’s nominal rank (but not its rank percentile) will sometimes be affected by its
 name: ties are sorted by the alphabetical order of package’s name.
 Thus, ‘HistData’ benefits from the fact that it appears second in the list (vector) of packages with 51 downloads: